For all those big chocolate fans, you can grow these Plants that Smell Like Chocolate at home. Check out the Best Chocolate-Scented Flowers.

 3. Black Salsify

-As garden a plant, the Black salsify (Scorzonera hispanica) is too little known since most appreciate only the edible lower part of the plant, namely the root.
-Its dandelion-like large yellow blooms emanate a soft delicate odor reminiscent of chocolate.
+As a garden plant, the Black salsify is too little known since most appreciate only the edible lower part of the plant, namely the root.
+Its dandelion-like large yellow blooms emanate a soft, delicate odor reminiscent of chocolate.

 4. Carolina Allspice (Sweetshrub)

 Carolina allspice is not only useful for its fragrant flowers that smell like chocolate but also the foliage that emits a cinnamon-like scent.
 It also produces a delicious, edible spice.

 Just snip off its twigs and allow them to dry in the sun, then smash up the bark and use it like cinnamon.
 It is one of the best Plants that Smell Like Chocolate.

 Botanical Name: Mentha × Piperita ‘Chocolate Mint’